Clarence W. Wigington: Biography

 Clarence Wesley Wigington was born in Lawrence, Kansas, in 1883, but his family soon moved to Omaha, where he was raised in North Omaha's Walnut Hill neighborhood.
+From 1900 to 1904 he attended evening courses taught by Alfred Juergens and J. Laurie Wallace.
 After graduating from Omaha High School at the age of 15, Wigington left an Omaha art school in 1902 to work for Thomas R. Kimball, then president of the American Institute of Architects.
 After six years he started his own office.
 In 1910 Wigington was listed by the U.S. Census as one of only 59 African-American architects, artists and draftsmen in the country.
 While in Omaha, Wigington designed the Broomfield Rowhouse, Zion Baptist Church, and the second St. John's African Methodist Episcopal Church building, along with several other single and multiple family dwellings.

 After marrying Viola Williams, Wigington received his first public commission, to design a small brick potato chip factory in Sheridan, Wyoming.
 He ran the establishment for several years.

-It was in Saint Paul, Minnesota where Wigington created a national reputation.
+Wigington continued his work in Saint Paul, Minnesota, where he earned a national reputation.
 He moved there in 1914 and by 1917 was promoted to the position of senior architectural designer for the City of St. Paul.
-During the 1920s and '30s, Wigington designed most of the Saint Paul Public Schools buildings, as well as golf clubhouses, fire stations, park buildings, airports for the city.
+During the 1920s and '30s, Wigington designed most of the Saint Paul Public Schools buildings, as well as golf clubhouses, fire stations, park buildings, and airports for the city.
 Other Wigington structures include the Highland Park Tower, the Holman Field Administration Building and the Harriet Island Pavilion, all now listed on the National Register of Historic Places, as well as the Roy Wilkins Auditorium.
 Wigington also designed monumental ice palaces for the St. Paul Winter Carnival in the 1930s and '40s.

 Wigington was among the 13 founders of the Sterling Club, a social club for railroad porters, bellboys, waiters, drivers and other black men.
 He founded the Home Guards of Minnesota, an all-black militia established in 1918 when racial segregation prohibited his entry into the Minnesota National Guard during World War I. As the leader of that group, he was given the rank of captain, from which the nickname "Cap" was derived.

 After retiring from the City of St. Paul in 1949, Wigington began a private architectural practice in California.
 Soon after moving to Kansas City, Missouri in 1967, he died on July 7.